Karnatour/VintageHorizons/README.md

 ### Best Experience
 - ⚠ Due to slow world/LOD generation in-game, it is recommended to pre-generate your world.
 For example, you can use [Chunk-Pregenerator](https://www.curseforge.com/minecraft/mc-mods/chunkpregenerator) (it will pregen LOD also)
 - In modded worlds, I recommend setting the LOD distance to **96**
+- Works with Celeritas, Nothirium and Optifine (without shaders)

 ## Credits